-My name is Emma Palmer; I am the Apprenticeship Vocational Training Lead for the Apprenticeship Service at Alder Hey Children’s NHS Foundation Trust.
+My name is Emma Palmer.
+I am the Apprenticeship Vocational Training Lead for the apprenticeship service at Alder Hey Children’s NHS Foundation Trust.
 I joined the Trust 18 months ago, bringing with me 17 years of experience working in further education.
-My role is to lead on the delivery and quality assurance of Apprenticeship training which is available to all staff within the Trust, as part of workforce planning.
-I coach and support the team to ensure our delivery of Apprenticeship training and quality assurance is to a high standard, resulting in positive outcomes for staff.
+My role is to lead on the delivery and quality assurance of apprenticeship training which is available to all staff within the Trust, as part of workforce planning.
+I coach and support the team to ensure our delivery of apprenticeship training and quality assurance is of a high standard, resulting in positive outcomes for staff.

-I also support on strategy and compliance due to all aspects of Apprenticeship training being embedded into all Government legislation.
-Part of my role is the Deputy Nominee to Ofsted as part of Government inspections, to ensure the Alder Hey Apprenticeship service provides education and training to a high standard for all students.
+I also support on strategy and compliance on all aspects of apprenticeship training being embedded within all government legislation.
+Part of my role as the Deputy Nominee to Ofsted as part of government inspections, to ensure the Alder Hey apprenticeship service provides education and training to a high standard for all students.
 Apprenticeships are a fantastic route for creating pathways and a more diverse and inclusive workforce.
-As part of the Apprenticeship Service we hope to make a real difference for the staff at Alder Hey.
+As part of the apprenticeship service we hope to make a real difference to the staff at Alder Hey.

-My name is Anne Doyle and I am the volunteer manager at Alder Hey where I have been part of the Patient Experience Team for 4 years.
-My role is to recruit, train and support our volunteers.
-I identify and develop roles within the Trust to enable a positive patient experience and provide a fulfilling and rewarding volunteer programme.
-We currently have in excess of 600 hours per week volunteered by our volunteers and they are instantly recognisable in their pink uniforms.
+My name is Anne Doyle and I am the Volunteer Manager at Alder Hey where I have been part of the Patient Experience Team for four years.
+My role is to recruit, train, and support our volunteers.
+I identify and develop roles within the Trust to enable a positive patient experience, and provide a fulfilling and rewarding volunteer programme.
+Our volunteers have delivered in excess of 600 hours per week, and they are instantly recognisable in their pink uniforms.

-Volunteers come to Alder Hey for many varied reasons and one is as a form of experience to go on to education or a career in healthcare, or to discover it is or isn’t for them.
+Volunteers come to Alder Hey for many reasons.
+One is to gain experience before going on to education or a career in healthcare.
+One outcome could be that they discover that it is or isn’t for them.
 I am passionate about the benefits of volunteering for supporting physical and mental wellbeing, and supporting the local community.